wolfj123/PolicyModelsPlugin/docs/CONTRIBUTING.md

 ### Syntax Coloring
 Syntax coloring in VSCode uses Text-Mate grammers (as described at https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide). **However**, for easier maintainability we wanted to use our Tree-Sitter parsers for the syntax coloring, instead of having to maintain 2 different grammers.
 Our syntax coloring is heavily inspired by the works in this [project](https://github.com/georgewfraser/vscode-tree-sitter).
 Our coloring functions are located [here](./client/color/../../../client/src/color/colors.ts).
 There is a coloring function for each language which maps different syntax nodes to different color themes.
+To change the coloring, simply edit the way the function maps the themes.

 ## Expanding the LSP Server

 ### Language Capabilites

-The server currently supports the following capabililtes: [Auto-complete,Go to refernce, Go To Definition](./../README.md/#features) and [Error highlighting](./../README.md/#Syntax-Errors-Highlighter-(Code-Diagnostics)).
+The server currently supports the following capabililtes: [Auto-complete, Go To references, Go To Definition](./../README.md/#features) and [Error highlighting](./../README.md/#Syntax-Errors-Highlighter-(Code-Diagnostics)).
 If you wish to add new capabilites to the server you first need to familiarize yourself with the [LSP protocol](#language-server-protocol).
 <br>To enable more capabilites you need to add the relevant settings in the server capabilites response to client in [code](./../server/src/server.ts).

 ### Language Services